camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 - Zeebe cluster scaling is not supported.
 - Web-Modeler is a standalone component and is not covered in this guide.
   - Modeling applications can operate independently outside of the automation clusters.
-- We advise against using Kubernetes service meshes for the dual-region setup.

 ## Considerations